VictoriaMetrics/VictoriaMetrics/app/vmbackup/README.md

 The backup algorithm is the following:

 1. Collect information about files in the `-snapshotName`, in the `-dst` and in the `-origin`.
-2. Determine files in `-dst`, which are missing in `-snapshotName`, and delete them.
+2. Determine which files in `-dst` are missing in `-snapshotName`, and delete them.
 These are usually small files, which are already merged into bigger files in the snapshot.
-3. Determine files from `-snapshotName`, which are missing in `-dst`.
+3. Determine which files in `-snapshotName` are missing in `-dst`.
 These are usually small new files and bigger merged files.
-4. Determine files from step 3, which exist in the `-origin`, and perform server-side copy of these files from `-origin` to `-dst`.
+4. Determine which files from step 3 exist in the `-origin`, and perform server-side copy of these files from `-origin` to `-dst`.
    These are usually the biggest and the oldest files, which are shared between backups.
 5. Upload the remaining files from step 3 from `-snapshotName` to `-dst`.

 The algorithm splits source files into 1 GiB chunks in the backup.
-Each chunk stored as a separate file in the backup.
+Each chunk is stored as a separate file in the backup.
 Such splitting minimizes the amounts of data to re-transfer after temporary errors.

 `vmbackup` relies on [instant snapshot](https://medium.com/@valyala/how-victoriametrics-makes-instant-snapshots-for-multi-terabyte-time-series-data-e1f3fb0e0282) properties:

 - All the files in the snapshot are immutable.
-- Old files periodically merged into new files.
+- Old files are periodically merged into new files.
 - Smaller files have higher probability to be merged.
 - Consecutive snapshots share many identical files.